1&1 IONOS Web Hosting Review

 All web hosts have their strengths and weaknesses.
 While carrying out our review of the service, we were very impressed.
 This is what stood out the most.

 Even after your first year is up and you need to renew, the pricing is still at some of the most budget-friendly levels you will see anywhere on the market.
-In fact, 1&1 is often in line (or cheaper than) their major market competitors such as SiteGround and Bluehost.
+In fact, 1&1 is often in line with their major market competitors such as SiteGround and Bluehost.

 1&1’s shared hosting pricing can seem a little confusing at first, so we have broken it down for you.

 - BUSINESS–Their “Business” plan is $8 per month.
-On a 12-month contract, you will be charged $1 per month for the first 12 months, $12 in total, then $8 per month for the 12 months after that if you decide to keep your plan.
+On a 12-month contract, you will be charged $1 per month for the first month, then $8 per month for the 11 months after that if you decide to keep your plan.

 To take advantage of the promotional pricing, you must pay for the 12 months up front.
 As you can see in the image above, 1&1 is honest about the pricing gives you a thorough breakdown during the checkout process.